amanentischool/dt-lnx-project/README.md

 ### Tux toolbox is an interactive shell script designed to make linux configuration more friendly to beginners!
 Tux toolbox contains several automated functions which were designed to the specifications given in NOS125-150 SP23

-### NOTE: In it's current state Tux Toolbox is intended to be used as a learning tool.
+### NOTE: Tux Toolbox is intended to be used as a learning tool.
 Under no circumstances should you use it outside of a testing environment.

 It has a growing list of features including :